sarthtalati/v1.1-API-Documentation/source/includes/_customer.md

 expired_points=true | - | Returns the details of expired points of the customer.
 points_summary=true | - | Returns the history of points issued and redeemed.
 promotion_points=true | - | Returns the history of promotional points issued and redeemed.
-It also shows the store that issued the points and expiry date for each set of points issued. membership_retention_criteria=true | - | Returns the criteria set for membership retention (for membership based loyalty program). mlp=true | - | Retrieves the details of each loyalty program of the customer if the org has multiple loyalty programs (multi-brand loyalty). user_group=true | - | Retrieves the details of user group associated to the user (if available).
+It also shows the store that issued the points and expiry date for each set of points issued. membership_retention_criteria=true | - | Returns the criteria set for membership or tier retention (usually for membership based loyalty program). tier_upgrade_criteria=true | - | Returns the tier upgrade criteria configured in `tier_update_criteria` object of response payload. mlp=true | - | Retrieves the details of each loyalty program of the customer if the org has multiple loyalty programs (multi-brand loyalty). user_group=true | - | Retrieves the details of user group associated to the user (if available). customer_image=true | - | Retrieves the customer's profile image. transactions=true | - | Retrieves transaction details of the customer. subscriptions=true | - | Retrieves subscription details of the customer. segments=true | - | Retrieves segment details of the customers if applicable.
+Segments are logical grouping of customers based on one or more parameters. member_care_access=true | - | For admin users, it will show  customers that are active within the vicinity of that user

 <aside class="notice">Parameter marked with * is mandatory. </aside>